fashionliteracy/fashionliteracy/_posts/2020-10-03-an-introduction-to-design-thinking:-a-beginners-guide.md

 ## What is Design Thinking?

 An approach based on methods and processes in various fields such as architecture, engineering and business, that is used for practical and creative problem solving is called Design Thinking.
+We discuss design thinking process and methods in the later part of this article.

 Design thinking is a solution-based approach to problem-solving, and it is quite different from the problem-based approach.
 Here are some of the points that will help in understanding the difference.

 ### Difference between Solution-based and Problem based Thinking